AliAlanazii/Barcelona-calandar-analysis/README.md

 # 🌐 For the following analysis we download the real air bnb data from:
 * https://insideairbnb.com/get-the-data/
+* All calculations have been performed based on real data from Barcelona.
 * <img src="https://github.com/user-attachments/assets/18485c34-5b87-4ddd-a1e4-3a936d43c2ca" alt="Value Counts Output" width="600"/>

 ## 🌐 Download calendar dataset of Barcelona from: